Cape May Court House, New Jersey: Parks and recreation

 The Clarence and Georgiana Davies Sports Complex includes basketball courts, soccer fields, and baseball fields.

-The Middle Township Recreation Department hosts multiple sports comprised of indoor basketball courts, baseball fields, football fields and soccer fields.
+The Middle Township Recreation Department maintains indoor basketball courts, baseball fields, football fields, and soccer fields.

+Healthcare

+Cooper University Hospital Cape Regional, located in Cape May Court House, is the only hospital in Cape May County.
+It was known as Burdette Tomlin Memorial Hospital until April 2007, when it was renamed Cape Regional Medical Center, which was used until June 2024.
+In May 2021, The Claire C. Brodesser Surgery Center opened to patients needing ambulatory surgery and endoscopy services.